chekanov/hepjet/README.md

 # HepJet
-A library to benchmak verious jet algorithms for HEP physics
+A library to benchmark various jet algorithms for HEP physics

 All algorithms use double precision and rapidity-phi space to define distances.
-The directories to performe benchmarks are organized as following:
+The directories to perform benchmarks are organized as following:

 <p>
 <b>fastjet</b>       - the official FastJet implementation <br>